alexdoub/Challenges/README.md

 **AddBinaryStrings** - https://leetcode.com/problems/add-binary/
 	Simple loop.
 Starting at the end of both strings, add them up and put the new binary sum in a stringbuilder.
 Loop until at the end of inputs & no carry bit left.
 Lastly prune extra 0s (but leave at least 1 character in the SB).
 Return reversed SB.
 **CombinationSumII** - https://leetcode.com/problems/combination-sum-ii
 	DFS.
 O(2^(n-1)) speed & runtime.
 Similar to CombinationSumI except the index always moves forward each branch.
-Assert unique combos by containing solution in HashSet and sort all solutions before inserting.
+Notes: Sort values ascendingly so we can early-terminate search trees.
+Don't copy lists over and over, use a single arraylist & copy only when a solution is found.
+Don't use a hashset.

 # Strategy Categories